-Our executive officers and directors and principal stockholders, in the aggregate, own shares representing approximately 46.9% of our capital stock as of April 16, 2021.
+As of November 1, 2021, our executive officers and directors and principal stockholders, in the aggregate, beneficially owned shares representing a significant percentage of our capital stock.
 As a result, if these stockholders were to choose to act together, they would be able to control or significantly influence all matters submitted to our stockholders for approval, as well as our management and affairs.
-For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
+For example, these persons, if they choose to act together, would control or significantly influence the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.